deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 > </details>

-> This table compares various existing predictive model benchmarks, highlighting their input/output modalities, methodologies, and interaction levels with the environment.
+> This table compares different existing benchmarks for evaluating predictive models based on their input modality, output modality, the stage of the predictive model, interactive environment, evaluation strategy, and key elements.

 {{< table-caption >}}